Moving to Georgia from the US: Cost, Visa, and Healthcare Guide

 WHAT GEORGIA IS ACTUALLY LIKE

-The numbers for living in Georgia are genuinely hard to argue with.
-A single person can live comfortably in Tbilisi on around $550 a month, covering rent, food, transport, and the occasional dinner out at a restaurant where the wine costs less than the bread did back home.
-Batumi, the Black Sea port city, runs even cheaper at roughly $350 a month, though the lifestyle there is narrower.
-For a couple, budget around $1,300 and you are living well, not just surviving.
-Healthcare scores a 7 out of 10, which means quality is acceptable and private clinics in Tbilisi are modern and affordable, but you would not want to face a serious cardiac event in a rural area.
-Bureaucracy for foreign residents is lighter than almost anywhere else in the region -- opening a bank account takes one afternoon, and the tax authority has an English-language portal that actually works.
-The one friction point worth knowing about: the Georgian lari is not widely supported by international banks, and ATM fees add up fast while you are sorting out a local account.
+The numbers resist argument.
+Tbilisi supports one person comfortably on around $550 monthly, covering rent, food, transport, and occasional dinners where the wine costs less than the bread did back home.
+Batumi, the Black Sea port, runs cheaper still at roughly $350, though the lifestyle there is narrower.
+Couples living well, not merely surviving, budget around $1,300.
+Healthcare lands at 7 out of 10, meaning acceptable quality with modern affordable private clinics in Tbilisi, though a serious cardiac event in a rural area is not a situation you want.
+Foreign-resident bureaucracy is lighter than almost anywhere regionally: bank accounts open in an afternoon, and the tax authority runs an English-language portal that actually functions.
+One friction point deserves flagging, since the Georgian lari enjoys limited international bank support and ATM fees accumulate quickly while you sort a local account.

-Americans moving to Georgia tend to go through a predictable three-stage adjustment.
-The first stage is disbelief at how cheap everything is.
-The second is frustration with infrastructure -- internet speeds are moderate at best, air quality in Tbilisi is genuinely poor due to traffic and older vehicle stock, and the driving culture requires a recalibration of what you consider normal road behavior.
-The third stage, for those who stay, is a kind of deep affection that is hard to explain to people who have not been there.
-Georgian social life revolves around the table in a way that absorbs foreigners quickly.
-The language is one of the hardest scripts in the world to learn, but English proficiency among younger Georgians is high enough that Tbilisi Georgia expat life is largely manageable without Georgian, at least in the city.
-The political situation with Russia and the ongoing tensions around South Ossetia are real background factors worth staying informed about, but day-to-day life feels stable for most residents.
+The adjustment runs in three predictable stages.
+First comes disbelief at the prices.
+Second comes infrastructure frustration: internet speeds moderate at best, Tbilisi air quality genuinely poor from traffic and older vehicles, and a driving culture requiring wholesale recalibration of what counts as normal road behavior.
+Third, for those who stay, comes an affection difficult to explain to anyone who has not been there.
+Georgian social life organizes around the table in a way that absorbs foreigners fast.
+The language uses one of the world's hardest scripts, while English proficiency among younger Georgians runs high enough that Tbilisi life is largely manageable without Georgian, at least inside the city.
+Tensions with Russia and the ongoing situation around South Ossetia are real background factors worth following, though daily life feels stable for most residents.

-In the first few weeks, get yourself into a neighborhood beyond the tourist core of the old town -- Vake and Saburtalo are where most long-term expats actually live, and the difference in rent is noticeable.
-Visit the Public Service Hall (the PSH) early, since that single building handles residence permits, banking introductions, and most of the paperwork foreigners eventually need, and it is shockingly efficient by regional standards.
-Set up a TBC Bank or Bank of Georgia account as soon as possible, since local payments almost exclusively run through the lari and card infrastructure.
-Most Americans moving to Georgia open a Wise account before they leave the US -- it pulls from local ATMs at a fair rate and covers you during the two or three weeks before your Georgian account is fully functional.
-Give yourself at least a long weekend in the wine region of Kakheti in the first month, not because it is pretty, but because understanding Georgian wine culture will tell you more about the country than any guidebook.
+Settle beyond the tourist core of the old town, since Vake and Saburtalo house most long-term expats at noticeably better rents.
+Visit the Public Service Hall early, because that single building handles residence permits, banking introductions, and most foreigner paperwork with efficiency that startles anyone familiar with the region.
+Open a TBC Bank or Bank of Georgia account promptly, since local payments run almost exclusively through lari and card infrastructure, with a pre-funded Wise account covering local ATMs at fair rates across the two or three weeks before the Georgian account works fully.
+And give yourself a long weekend in the Kakheti wine region within the first month, not because it is pretty, but because understanding Georgian wine culture explains more about the country than any guidebook will.

 Living in Georgia is approximately 72% cheaper than the United States.
 A single person spends around $850/month on average, excluding rent.